How to stay safe and healthy while travelling in Iceland

 - Never stop your car in the middle of a road, or on the shoulder of the highway, for a photo.
 Park only in safe, designated areas.
 Read more about driving in Iceland

-Going on a road trip and doing some hiking?
+Going on a road trip or doing some hiking?
 ICE-SAR also provides a GPS smartphone app called 112 Iceland for reporting emergencies, like car accidents or getting lost while hiking in wilderness areas.

 Nordic Visitor is committed to traveller safety and is a proud sponsor of the Icelandic Search and Rescue Association.